 Calling all owners of gently used fancy hats and upscale handbags to put on sale at the Olde English Tea.
 What a difference your items can make to help support our outreach in Wichita and our church.
 Please call or e-mail Vicki Evans at vevans4695@gmail or call at 801-232-5150.
+Thank you!

-Mark your calendar for the next OET major meeting before the event on April 21st after the 10:45 Service.
-This is an all hands on deck meeting.
+The next OET major meeting before the event on April 21 after the 10:45 service.

-We need your help.
-It's not too soon to bake and freeze the hundreds of dozens of tea treats that will be needed.
-Looking for some tried-and-true recipes?
-We will include recipes regularly in your bulletin for you to take home, but the Busy Bakers Guide can also be found on Realm!
+As you start making the dozens of hundreds of tea treats needed for the Tea, if you need recipes, the Busy Bakers Guide can be found on Realm!
 When you are logged into Realm, go to Groups, then St. James Episcopal Church.
-Click the tab near the top labeled Files, and select the Busy Baker Guide for the full PDF.
+Click the tab near the top labeled Files, and select the Busy Bakers Guide.